-Cheerleaders are important members of a school or university’s student body.
-Whether it’s cheering for their school’s football, basketball, or other teams, or participating in a cheerleading competition, it’s no secret that great cheerleaders are just what every school needs to rally up school spirit.
-Since items like cheerleading uniforms, props, training, travel for competition, and even rental of cheering space aren’t exactly cheap, cheerleading squads often need to run cheerleading fundraisers.
+Whether it’s cheering for their school’s football, basketball, or other teams, it’s no secret that great cheerleaders are just what every school needs to rally school spirit.
+Many cheer and dance squads also participate in cheerleading competitions that require travel and expensive uniforms.
+Since items like cheerleading uniforms, props and supplies, training, travel for competition, and even rental of cheering space can be quite expensive, cheerleading squads often need to run cheerleading fundraisers.

 We’ve put together some of the best cheerleading fundraising ideas to get your next campaign up and running for the sake of the cheer.